 Kentucky Wesleyan College offers a myriad of clubs, organizations and societies where students can become involved.
-If you don’t find a club or organization that fits your needs, contact the Coordinator of Studnet Life, Michael McComas, about creating a new one!
+If you don’t find a club or organization that fits your needs, contact the Coordinator of Studnet Involvement, Michael McComas, about creating a new one!

 These organizations include departmental clubs, academic honor societies, musical and theatrical groups and religious organizations.
 Kentucky Wesleyan College also hosts six national Greek social fraternities and sororities.
 Fraternity and sorority recruitment is held during the first few weeks of the fall semester for both freshmen and upperclassmen.
 There is literally something for everyone at Kentucky Wesleyan College; students are strongly encouraged to get involved in at least one student organization on campus.